CptGhostRocky-Leon/Dynamic-Research-Slots-Reborn/DYNAMIC_RESEARCH_SLOTS.md

 - `base_research_for_slot[index]` – baseline RP thresholds for each slot.
 - `research_for_slot[index]` – effective thresholds actually used, after Easy Slot adjustments.
-- `max_research_slots` – maximum slot index that currently has a defined threshold.
+- `max_research_slots` – RP threshold of the highest defined research slot (used as helper for UI logic).
 - `next_research_slot_at` – RP threshold for the next slot above `target_research_slots`.

 ---